Prominent election deniers are facing growing legal trouble

 After one of those groups said the book's contents were completely false and potentially "libelous," True the Vote distanced itself from the book.

-Meanwhile, the group has pivoted away from the "2,000 Mules" and towards Konnech.
+Meanwhile, the group has pivoted away from the "2,000 Mules" and toward Konnech.

 True the Vote weaves a spy novelesque story